Omar9965/DL_College_Project/README.md

 The **Gender and Age Classification** project is a tool that predicts:
 - **Gender**: Identifies if the person in the image is male or female.
 - **Age Category**: Classifies the age into one of the following categories:
-  - Young (0-18 years)
+  - Young (0-19 years)
-  - Youth (18-40 years)
+  - Youth (20-40 years)
   - Senior (40-60 years)
   - Old (60+ years)

-The models are trained using CNNs and deployed using Streamlit for an interactive web interface.
+The age prediction model is built using a custom CNN architecture, while the gender classification model leverages the pre-trained VGG16 .
+Both models are deployed using Streamlit to provide an interactive web interface.

 ---

 ## Features
 - **Data Processing**: Preprocesses uploaded images for compatibility with the trained models.
-- **Gender Classification**: Uses a CNN to predict male or female.
+- **Gender Classification**: Uses the pre-trained VGG16 model to predict male or female.
 - **Age Categorization**: Uses another CNN to classify age into predefined categories.
 - **Web Application**: Provides an intuitive interface for uploading images and viewing results.